-The jurisdiction of a court is dependant upon the facts that are pled.43 The facts must be stated in such a way as to "clearly inform the opposite party of the true nature of the claim or defense."44 Facts must be alleged in the complaint or they are not properly an issue.45 As a general rule, pleadings do not need to be verified.
+The jurisdiction of a court is dependent upon the facts that are pled.
+The facts must be stated in such a way as to "clearly inform the opposite party of the true nature of the claim or defense."
+Facts must be alleged in the complaint or they are not properly an issue.
+As a rule, pleadings do not need verification.
 However, to verify, the plaintiff need only swear that the statements made in the complaint are true.
 The need for stronger verification may arise if the plaintiff seeks relief ex parte.
-Before granting relief, the court should cross-examine and investigate the facts.46
+Before granting relief, the court should cross-examine and investigate the facts.